 - AAPM has been the scientific and educational organization for medical physics for over 55 years. - ACMP was spun off as the professional society but failed to thrive.
-It is now folded back into AAPM. - Administrative Council is the locus of regulatory affairs. - Professional Council is the locus of clinical practice-related work for the profession.
+It is now folded back into AAPM. - Administrative Council is the locus of regulatory affairs that affect practice. - Professional Council is the locus of clinical practice-related work for the profession.